allisonbraithw/infinite-jest-generator/README.md

 - Generate detailed images of main characters like Hal Incandenza, Don Gately, and Joelle Van Dyne.

+## Implementation Details

+### Retrieval

+Iterating through various vectordb solutions, so far:

+- chromadb, super great setup, working on stability with self-hosted in GCP
+- weaviate, managed is nice but default ada embeddings perform far worse than sentance transformer, working on updating that

+### Generation

+GPT-4

+### Image Gen

+- Dalle-2 built in openai api, kinda murdery
+- Stability API to stable diffusion, base model & no tuning so also kinda murdery

 ## Installation & Setup

 1. Clone the repository: